 Audience members at APT’s “pay-what-you-will” production Aug.
 12 formed their opinions and then stayed at the theater for a panel discussion with theater professionals and critics.

 Chicago journalist and theater professional Jerald Raymond Pierce moderated the discussion, which involved actor Stephen McKinley Henderson, a Tony Award-nominee for his role in the recent Broadway revival of August Wilson’s Fences; theater scholar and dramaturge Kahlid Yaya Long; and critic Kelundra Smith, who co-chairs the American Theater Critics Association Diversity and Inclusion Committee.
+Both Henderson and Smith self-identified as biracial.

 The audience fell about two dozen short of the Touchstone’s 201-seat capacity and the discussion was spirited.

-“As Frederick Douglass once said, no one is in doubt that racism is wrong for themselves, only whether slavery is wrong for someone else,” Henderson said during the panel discussion.
+“As Frederick Douglass once said, no one is in doubt that racism is wrong for themselves, only whether racism is wrong for someone else,” Henderson said during the panel discussion.
 “Casting a play is not a political action.
 In this case, someone yelled, ‘Fire!” in a building not on fire.

 “I could see this play with a light-skinned brother playing the role, but there is no reason to do so in a company like this with these actors,” Henderson also said.
 “I was proud to see this brilliant production, but there’s a teachable moment here.”